 QRP benefits include not having to update your visa each month and being able to import your personal items duty-free.
 You can apply for QRP status through the Belize Tourism Board.

-There’s a US$150 non-refundable application fee and, if accepted, the program fee is US$1,000 with an extra membership card fee of US$200.
+There’s a US$150 non-refundable application fee and, if accepted, the program fee is US$1,000 (with US$750 added on to that per dependent, if applicable) and an extra membership card fee of US$200.
 Annual renewal is US$25.

 If you work or volunteer in Belize, it’s up to the employer to fulfill the legal requirements allowing them to hire a foreigner.
 They provide you with a valid work permit.
 If you wish to start your own business in Belize or become self-employed, you can apply for a work permit through your local immigration office.
 Once you have a valid work permit, you will no longer need to renew your monthly tourist visa.

 The application processing and stamp duty are US$22.50.